montchr/montchr.github.io/resume.md

 Web Developer
 *January 2015 – Present*

-- Working with a team of experienced developers, designers, and media professionals on continuing development of a responsive WordPress-based news publishing framework
+- Working with a team of experienced developers, designers, and media professionals on continuing development of a responsive news publishing framework based on WordPress
-- Served as sole developer and technology lead for over a year of the company’s initial growth period
+- Served as sole developer for over a year of the company’s initial growth period
 - Improving site performance, editorial CMS experience, and developer workflow
 - Created components powering membership campaigns, displaying a variety of editorial-defined messages targeted to specific reader audiences, including live previews for the editorial-facing UI
 - Improving analytics tracking and advertising according to changing and expanding needs
+- Working with various APIs for integrating and distributing content
+- Engaging in regular code review, QA, standups, and sprint planning
 - Led development of a post ontology tag system based on Schema.org
 - Led development of a sponsored content scheduling system
-- Working with various APIs for integrating and distributing content
+- Contributing to several open source project dependencies
 - Leading company-wide product demonstrations
 - Providing one-on-one support for editorial and sales teams
-- Engaging in regular code review, QA, standups, and sprint planning
-- Contributing to several open source project dependencies

 #### Temple University Klein College of Media and Communication